eric-suzuki-dev/alura-online-school-dev-course-list/README.md

 - Asynchronous JavaScript
 - Fetch API and AJAX

+## TypeScript

+TypeScript is a superset of JavaScript that adds static typing.
+This section will teach you how to use TypeScript to write more robust and maintainable code.

+### Topics Covered
+- Introduction to TypeScript
+- Type Annotations
+- Interfaces and Types
+- Generics
+- Advanced TypeScript Features

 ## React

 React is a popular JavaScript library for building user interfaces.
 This section will guide you through the core concepts and help you build dynamic and interactive web applications.